svtk/AtomicKotlinCourse/Programming Basics/Hello, World!/Exercise 3/task.md

 ## Hello, World! (#3)

-Modify the previous exercise by commenting the line that displays "Hello" and verify that line is not executed.
+Modify the previous exercise by commenting the line that displays "Hello";
+verify that line is not executed.